gr4vy/gr4vy-go/api/docs/BuyersApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetBuyerShippingAddressesRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetBuyerShippingDetailsRequest struct via the builder pattern

 Name | Type | Description  | Notes